 - Site Tailings Management, Engineers, and Operators: Internal team that implements the management program and regularly monitors, identifies, and addresses potential risks.

-- Responsible Tailings Facility Engineer (RTFE): Internal engineer appointed by Accountable Executives responsible for the integrity of assigned TSFs.
-RTFE provides technical expertise, manages risk, and liaises with the EoR.
+- Responsible Tailings Facility Engineer (RTFE): Internal engineer appointed by the Accountable Executive responsible for the integrity of assigned TSFs.
+The RTFE provides technical expertise, manages risk, and liaises with the EoR.
 Corporate discipline experts provide regular support to RTFEs.

 - Engineer of Record (EoR): External engineer who provides expert design and engineering analysis, technical support, inspection, review, and guidance to support an RTFE in achieving design intent of their assigned TSF.